Foto: Doris Hinzen-Röhrig on Residency with Project Art Lounge in New York

 In these difficult times when museums are closed and exhibitions cancelled, artists need your help.
 To support artist residencies and other programs, such as the one that helped inspire some of Doris’ new work below, please consider making a donation to Project Art Lounge.
-There are many other ways to support artists as well.
-You can also send a “For the Love of Art” postcard, like the one featuring Doris at the top of this article.
-Perhaps you have an artist or creative person in your life who would enjoy a few words of encouragement “the old fashioned way.”
+There are many ways to support artists.
+You can even send a “For the Love of Art” postcard, like the one featuring Doris at the top of this article.
+If you have a creative person in your life, share a few words of encouragement “the old fashioned way.”
 Get “real” and send them a postcard by snail mail.
-Proceeds help sustain artists and their projects.
+A share of proceeds help sustain artists and their projects.
 Join Project Art Lounge in saying “we support artists!”

 Coming-Soon!
 New works by Doris Hinzen-Röhrig: